Services in Ruunaa Hiking Area

 - The lean-to shelters of Haapaniska ja Kakkinen on both sides of Haapavitja, near the suspension bridge

-- The lean-to shelter of Korpiniemi at the southern end of Haapavitja on the western bank, 2 km south of the suspension bridge (opposite side of the river to the caravan and camper van parking area)
+- The lean-to shelter of Miikkula at the southern end of Haapavitja on the western bank, 2,4 km south of the Haapavitja suspension bridge (lean-to moved to Miikkula from Korpiniemi 09/21)

 - The lean-to shelter of Saunaniemi at the end of the cape on the southern shore of Lake Neitijärvi, 0.5 km away from the scenic lookout tower of Huuhkajanvaara